HafizurRahman111/CSE-231_Digital_Logic_Design-Pattern_based_digital_lock_system/README.md

 ## Title: Pattern based digital lock system

-Primary Part -
+###### Primary Part -

-Input: The users will be provided with a keypad for giving input to the system.
+Input : The users will be provided with a keypad for giving input to the system.

-Output: There will be two types of displays.
+Output : There will be two types of displays.

-Display 1: Any input given by the users through keypad will be displayed here. at a time 4 values must be displayed.
+Display 1 : Any input given by the users through keypad will be displayed here. at a time 4 values must be displayed.
 If more values are provided by the user always the oldest value must be removed to accommodate the latest value.
 It is mandatory to use 7 segments for this purpose

 Display 2: If the pattern is correct the result will be displayed in this display.
 The result can be just a letter printed on the 7 segments (O/N).

-Modes: There will be two modes to operate the lock.
+Modes : There will be two modes to operate the lock.
 In mode 1 the user can store a specific pattern.
 In mode 2, the user can input a pattern that will be matched with the stored pattern.

-Sample pattern: The pattern will consist of the 4 digits.
+Sample pattern : The pattern will consist of the 4 digits.